Asymptotically Optimal Competitive Ratio for Online Allocation of Reusable Resources: Missing Details for

-here we use the upper bound of 1 on probability $\mathbb{P}_{\mb{\nu_k}}[k>z_i(t)\mid \nu_{k^+}]$, for all $t$ that are covered.
-As an aside from the proof, one might wonder if this is too loose an upper bound which might hurt us later.
-Typically, it can be shown that if $t$ is covered in $k$ given $\nukp$, then it is also covered in all units of $i$ preceding $k$, conditioned on corresponding partial sample paths that are consistent with $\nukp$.
-So the bound is reasonably tight.
-Back to the main argument, we now have by substitution,
+here we use the upper bound of 1 on probability $\mathbb{P}_{\mb{\nu_k}}[k>z_i(t)\mid \nu_{k^+}]$ for the scenario where $t$ is covered\footnote{As an aside from the proof, one might wonder if this is too loose an upper bound.
+Conditioned on sample path $\nukp$, in general it can be shown that if $t$ is covered in $k$ then it is also covered in all units of $i$ preceding $k$, conditioned on corresponding partial sample paths that are consistent with $\nukp$.
+So the bound is reasonably tight.}.
+Now, by substitution,

 The first term in the inequality is as desired.
 The next lemma (Lemma \ref{geom}) shows that the second term is further upper bounded by $\frac{1}{r_i\epsilon_ic_i}\opt_i$. \Halmos\end{proof}